risc0/risc0/docs/metal-optimization-progress.md

   full-Metal eval-check path.
 - Use `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1` for lower-overhead direct
   eval-check mismatch localization before falling back to full DualHal runs.
+- Use `RISC0_RV32IM_METAL_KERNEL_O0=1` as the current strongest compiler/codegen
+  diagnostic.
+It should not become the default without performance measurement, but it is the best available evidence that optimized Metal compilation is mishandling the generated rv32im eval-check shape.
+- Investigate a Zirgen/M3 code-shape fix for `eval_check` rather than treating Metal bindings alone as the root issue.
+Promising directions are reducing inlining/register pressure in `verifyCircuit`, avoiding the giant `EvalCheckReg<po2>` reinterpret-cast access pattern, or splitting the validity polynomial into smaller Metal functions/kernels.
 - Benchmark the default CPU eval-check safety path against full Metal eval-check once full Metal is reliable enough to compare.
 The branch can force full Metal eval-check with `RISC0_RV32IM_METAL_EVAL_CHECK=1`.